 The caves will exhaust your vocabulary, like they did mine!

 You can have lunch and buy a T-shirt 750 feet underground!
 The elevators will take you back up from here.
 It's impossible to keep track as you go, but this spot is directly below the Visitor Center.

-[Note: When I visited in April 2016, the elevators were not working.
+[Note: When I last visited, the elevators were not working.
 The hike back out isn't bad if you're reasonably fit, and there are plenty of benches to rest on.
 In fact, I recommend hiking out if you can to see most things again.
 The power also went out to the entire Park when we were about 200 yards up the trail from the bottom.
 The emergency lighting was just enough to keep us moving, but we couldn't see the cave features.
 It was out for about 15 minutes.
 The only real problem was that the visitor center cashiers' computers didn't work for over an hour!]